 Type of Payment or Benefit Termination without Cause (1) Separation due to Change in Control (2) Separation due to Disability (3) Separation due to Death (4) Separation due to Retirement

-Severance \$433,751 - - \$1,735,004 -
+Severance \$433,751 - - \$1,735,004

-STIP - - - -
+STIP - -

-Termination without Cause (1) Separation due to Change in Control (2) Separation due to Disability (3) Separation due to Death (4) Separation due to Retirement
+Type of Payment or Benefit Termination without Cause (1) Separation due to Change in Control (2) Separation due to Disability (3) Separation due to Death (4) Separation due to Retirement

-\$695,535 - \$ 176,275 -
+LTIP (1) - \$695,535 - \$ 176,275

-- - - - -
+Benefits - - - - -

-\$433,751 \$695,535 \$1,911,279 -
+Total \$433,751 \$695,535 \$1,911,279

-without Cause (1) - - without Cause (1) Change in Control (2) - \$695,535 without Cause (1) Change in Control (2) Disability (3) - \$695,535 - - - - without Cause (1) Change in Control (2) Disability (3) Death (4) - \$695,535 - \$ 176,275 - - - -

-(1) The potential payment in case of termination without cause represents 12 months of base salary (\$433,571).
-We may elect to pay this severance amount in installments, and in this case, if Ms. Skeffington secures alternative employment, then the gross installments payable after the date when alternative employment commences will be reduced by a sum equal to the gross amount of her income from the alternative employment.

-(2) The potential payment in case of separation due to change in control is calculated by adding (i) the amount resulting from multiplying the 6,884 RSUs subject to accelerated vesting by the closing market price at December 31, 2019 (\$75.43) and (ii) the amount resulting multiplying each SARs award subject to accelerated vesting by the difference between the closing market price at December 31, 2019 (\$75.43) and (ii) the exercise price for each SARs award follows (11,402 SARs with an exercise price of \$59.97).
-This does not include SARs where the exercise price exceeds the market price.

-(3) The payment in case of separation due to death represents four times the base salary as a lump sum (payable by a third party insurer under a policy held by the Company for its employees) tax-free amount to the nominated person(s) plus LTIP potential payments calculated by adding the amount resulting from multiplying each SARs award subject to accelerated vesting by the difference between the closing market price at December 31, 2019 (\$75.43) and the exercise price for each SAR, as follows (11,402 SARs with an exercise price of \$59.97).
-This does not include SARs where the exercise price exceeds the market price.

-(5) For the amounts on this table, we used an exchange rate of \$1.275738014 per British Pound, each of which reflects the applicable period average published rate from our BOPC Accounting System between January 1, 2019 and December 31, 2019.
+- (1) The potential payment in case of termination without cause represents 12 months of base salary (\$433,571).
+We may elect to pay this severance amount in installments, and in this case, if Ms. Skeffington secures alternative employment, then the gross installments payable after the date when alternative employment commences will be reduced by a sum equal to the gross amount of her income from the alternative employment. - (2) The potential payment in case of separation due to change in control is calculated by adding (i) the amount resulting from multiplying the 6,884 RSUs subject to accelerated vesting by the closing market price at December 31, 2019 (\$75.43) and (ii) the amount resulting multiplying each SARs award subject to accelerated vesting by the difference between the closing market price at December 31, 2019 (\$75.43) and the exercise price for each SAR, as follows (11,402 SARs with an exercise price of \$59.97).
+This does not include SARs where the exercise price exceeds the market price. - (3) The payment in case of separation due to death represents four times the base salary as a lump sum (payable by a third party insurer under a policy held by the Company for its employees) tax-free amount to the nominated person(s) plus LTIP potential payments calculated by adding the amount resulting from multiplying each SARs award subject to accelerated vesting by the difference between the closing market price at December 31, 2019 (\$75.43) and the exercise price for each SAR, as follows (11,402 SARs with an exercise price of \$59.97).
+This does not include SARs where the exercise price exceeds the market price. - (5) For the amounts on this table, we used an exchange rate of \$1.275738014 per British Pound, each of which reflects the applicable period average published rate from our BOPC Accounting System between January 1, 2019 and December 31, 2019.